sotoriz/Techful_library/README.md

 * Delete any book
 * View all the books in the library
 * Issue book to student
 * Accept books Return by student

+### Specifications

+I choose to use tkinter to build the project because i want a graphical user intetface(GUI) experience

 ###  Screenshots